zannx/ArcticC/README.md

 # ArcticC
 A simple programming language. <br>
-(Keep in mind that this programming language is still in development) <br>
+(Keep in mind that this programming language is still in development and it's not even close yet to be finished) <br>
 + Declaring variables <br>

 ![declaring variables](https://i.gyazo.com/7b3e22e456130548fa4b5396e20cfadf.gif)<br>